slavaaaaaaaaaa/litter-controller/README.md

 [Feather wand](https://www.amazon.com/gp/product/B00LZUCIL8) | The least you can do for taking your cats' toilet away for weeks is play with them | 10$
 Total | | 286$

-### Hardware layouts
+## Hardware layouts

 TODO

 ## Status

-This is very much work in progress - code is close to done, hardware is practically ready on the breadboard, but nothing is hooked up to the actual litter box.

-## Contributions

-...are welcome, if you care.
+This code is relatively stable, the hardware is finished, installed and is in use at home.
+So, basically, I run this in production.

 ## Licensing